kugushev/triz4programmers/40 Principles/40 Inventive Principles for Programmers.md

 ![](/40%20Principles/resources/07%20NESTING.png)
 ## Strategies and Recommendations
 - Place an object or a system inside another system.
-- Increase a number of systems or objects nested.
+- Increase the number of systems or objects nested.
 - Make one system dynamically become a part of another system when necessary and then separate the systems again.
 - Introduce a new process inside an existing process.
-- Increase a number of “nested” processes.
+- Increase the number of “nested” processes.
 - Make process activities dynamically appear when needed and disappear when not needed.
 ### Examples
 - Nested classes, functions